Prediction of number of passengers for an airline using LSTM

 from sklearn.preprocessing import MinMaxScaler

-Now we will read the dataset using read.csv().
-We will only retain the passengers column from the dataset and reshape it by converting it into a numpy array.
+Read the dataset using read.csv().
+Only the passengers column is retained and reshaped by converting it into a numpy array.

 dataset = pd.read_csv('AirPassengers.csv')